MicrosoftDocs/mesh-docs/mesh/develop/design/model-textures.md

 ---
-title: Design for Mesh overview
+title: Model textures
-description: An overview for technical artists and developers for how to design for Mesh.
+description: Learn about working with textures when designing for Mesh.
 author: typride
 ms.author: vinnietieto
 ms.date: 9/26/2023